 Postpartum anxiety, new mom worries, and what’s the difference anyways?

 Postpartum anxiety isn’t as common a subject as postpartum depression is (yet), but we’re finally starting to hear a little more about this other struggle many of us face as new moms.
+It’s an aspect of postpartum recovery that I feel has been largely swept under the rug.

-I think one of the reasons it’s been so ignored for so long is that it’s perfectly NATURAL to have some worries as a first time mom, and therefore these fears are often brushed off as normal.
+I think one of the reasons it’s been so ignored for so long is that it’s perfectly NATURAL to have some worries as a first-time mom, and therefore these fears are often brushed off as normal.

 And, I’m sure some new mom worries are normal.
-We worry about if baby is getting enough food, if their poop should really be that color, if this is spit up – or is it reflux?!
+We worry about if the baby is getting enough food, if their poop should really be that color, if this is spit up – or is it reflux?!
 We worry about the dangers of vaccines, or about the dangers of exposing our baby to the un-vaccinated.
 We worry about safe sleep and we worry about creating bad habits if we hold them while they nap.
 These are normal things for a new mom to worry about, and I don’t think there’s too much to be done for these worries.

 (Except perhaps to realize that babies are far more resilient little things than we think they are, and this stuff WILL be easier with the next one.)